Sergey Kiriyenko: Prime Minister of Russia (1998)

-Kiriyenko was appointed Prime Minister after the dismissal of Viktor Chernomyrdin's Second Cabinet.
-The State Duma, dominated by the Communist Party of the Russian Federation, twice refused to confirm his appointment but President Yeltsin nominated him a third time and Kiriyenko was confirmed.
+Kiriyenko was appointed acting Prime Minister after the dismissal of Viktor Chernomyrdin's Second Cabinet by President Boris Yeltsin on 23 March 1998.
+On 20 April, Kiriyenko met U.S. Deputy Secretary of State Strobe Talbot and assured him that his government would continue the economic reform program.
+The State Duma, dominated by the Communist Party of the Russian Federation, twice refused to confirm his appointment, but Yeltsin nominated him a third time and threatened to dissolve the parliament.
+Kiriyenko was confirmed on 24 April.
+His cabinet included many key ministers from the previous one, including Boris Nemtsov as a Deputy Prime Minister.

 Russians would popularly call the nomination of Kiriyenko "Kinder Surprise", a reference to both the unexpectedness of such an appointment and his youth at the time of his appointment.
 His appointment was assisted by Deputy Prime Minister Boris Nemtsov, who later became a leading critic of and activist against Vladimir Putin's government.
 Along with Nemtsov and Anatoly Chubais, Kiriyenko was known during the late 1990s as part of a group of "young reformers", who sought wide-reaching overhauls to the economic system.
 This was in contrast with his immediate predecessor, the more moderate Viktor Chernomyrdin.
 Kiriyenko's premiership was noted in hindsight for the appointment of Vladimir Putin as Director of the Federal Security Service, eventually leading to his accession to the presidency in 2000.

-Kiriyenko's cabinet defaulted the GKO-OFZ government bond coupons which led to devaluation of the Russian ruble and 1998 Russian financial crisis.
+In June 1998, Kiriyenko submitted an austerity plan to the IMF while seeking a $10 billion loan to stabilize Russian financial markets.
+Kiriyenko asked the State Duma on 1 July 1998 to quickly approve the plan.
+He said that it was the only way to prevent a crisis and that he would resign if it does not work.
+But the austerity plan was not approved due to Communist opposition, which contributed to the August 1998 Russian financial crisis.
+The IMF and the United States refused to provide more financial assistance, and Kiriyenko's cabinet defaulted the GKO-OFZ government bond coupons, which led to devaluation of the Russian ruble and the financial crisis.
 Kiriyenko took responsibility for the crisis and resigned on 23 August.
+Yeltsin replaced him with Chernomyrdin as acting Prime Minister.
+The fall of the Kiriyenko government left a political vacuum that was not filled until September, when Yevgeny Primakov assumed the premiership and took economic policy in a different direction.